 Given a normal crossings divisor in a smooth projective variety, we consider its \v{C}ech nerve, formed by the smooth components of the divisor along with their intersections.
 Passing to derived categories of coherent sheaves, we obtain a cubical diagram of stable $\infty$-categories which may be totalized to yield a categorical complex.
-We refer to this complex as the {\em complete intersection complex} of the divisor, introduced in \S \ref{subsec:completeintersection}.
+We refer to this complex as the {\em categorical intersection complex} of the divisor, introduced in \S \ref{subsec:completeintersection}.
 These complexes naturally appear on the $B$-side of homological mirror symmetry and are part of a {\em homological mirror symmetry conjecture for categorical complexes}.
 The terms of the categorical intersection complex can be described somewhat appealingly as a hybrid of ``commutative data'' (coherent sheaves on a smooth variety) and ``non--commutative data'' (lax gluing data).
-We feel that these types of stable $\infty$-categories could of independent interest for a theory of ``lax algebraic geometry''.
+We feel that these types of stable $\infty$-categories could be of independent interest for a theory of ``lax algebraic geometry''.

-In this context, it is of particular relevance, that categorical complexes are capable of capturing noncommutative orientation data in the form of Calabi--Yau structures and have geometric interpretations in terms of higher--dimensional perverse schobers.
+In this context, it is of particular relevance that categorical complexes are capable of capturing noncommutative orientation data in the form of Calabi--Yau structures and have geometric interpretations in terms of higher--dimensional perverse schobers.
 This will be explained in \S \ref{intro:cy} and \S \ref{intro:spherical}.

-The construction of the complete intersection complex arises from a general totalization procedure which can be applied to any cubical diagram of stable $\infty$-categories (see \S \ref{intro:tot}).
+The construction of the categorical intersection complex arises from a general totalization procedure which can be applied to any cubical diagram of stable $\infty$-categories (see \S \ref{intro:tot}).
 In particular, we obtain a categorical complex associated to the cubical resolutions of singularities familiar from mixed Hodge theory.
-One could speculate that these categorical complexes may play an interesting role as some kind of noncommutative resolutions of singularities, but this will not be discussed here.
+One can expect that these categorical complexes yield some variant of noncommutative resolutions of singularities, but this will not be explored here.